BEST TECHNO FESTIVALS IN BELGIUM: HARD TECHNO, ELECTRO & RAVE

 Location: Asiat Park, Vilvoorde

-Horst Arts & Music is one of Belgium's most interesting events for enthusiasts of club culture, art, architecture, industrial venues, and alternative electronic music.
+Horst Arts & Music is one of Belgium's most interesting events for lovers of club culture, art, architecture, industrial venues, and alternative electronic music.

-The setting of Asiat Park reinforces this identity: industrial, raw, creative, perfect for those who like electronic experiences different from big commercial festivals.
+The setting of Asiat Park reinforces this identity: industrial, raw, creative, perfect for those who enjoy electronic experiences different from big, ultra-commercial festivals.

 Why go?

-• For a more underground and experimental program.
+- For a more underground and experimental lineup.

-👉 TECHNOW tip: at a more exploratory festival, you often move from one space to another.
+At a more exploratory festival, you often move from one area to another.
 Keep your essentials close to your body, protect your ears, and stay light to fully enjoy the experience.

 9. Rave Rebels — Brussels